getsadzeg/resume/README.md

 * Git - Using and learning simply everyday, after 2014.

+* Back-End Development - [Learning PHP](https://github.com/getsadzeg/php-codes) and small experience of creating back-ends such as [survey-back](https://github.com/getsadzeg/survey-back).
-* Web Development - tiny experience.
-I know HTML & CSS basics.
+* Front-End Development - no actual experience.
+I have knowledge of very very basic HTML & CSS.

 ## Hackathons' experience
 I love hackathons more than anything in the world.
 It's "competition" which helps you to meet new people and learn new,great things.
 Here's my experience: